ke8ctn/SigMF/sigmf-spec.md

 created [a guide](https://data.research.cornell.edu/content/intellectual-property#data-licensing)
 to help you make these choices.

-## SigMF Compliance by Applications
+## SigMF Compliance

+The term 'SigMF Compliant' is used throughout this document; there are two aspects to SigMF compliance.
+In order for an application or dataset to say it is 'SigMF Compliant', specific conditions MUST be met, outlined in the following sections.
+Provided the below criteria are met, an application or dataset may indicate that it is 'SigMF Compliant'.

+### SigMF Compliant Datasets

-In order to be `SigMF Compliant`, an application must meet the following
+In order to be 'SigMF Compliant', an dataset must meet the following
 requirements:

 1. Adheres to and supports the file rules, dataset formats, `objects`, `namespaces`, and `names` specified by this document.
+1. MUST contain all REQUIRED fields with the correct datatype listed the `core` namespace, and any namespace listed in the `extensions` array.
+1. MUST NOT contain fields that are not outlined in the `core` or a listed `extensions` namespace.

+Non Compliant Datasets MAY work with SigMF Compliant applications, but this is not guaranteed.

+### SigMF Compliant Applications

+In order to be 'SigMF Compliant', an application must meet the following
+requirements:

+1. Adheres to and supports the file rules, dataset formats, `objects`, `namespaces`, and `names` specified by this document.
-2. Must be able to ignore any `object` or `namespace` not specified by this document and still function normally.
+1. Must be able to ignore any `object` or `namespace` not specified by this document and still function normally.
-3. Capture Segments referring to non-existent samples should be ignored.
+1. Capture Segments referring to non-existent samples should be ignored.
-4. Must treat consecutive Capture Segments whose metadata is equivalent for purposes of that application (i.e., it may be different in values ignored by the application such as optional values or unknown extensions) as it would a single segment.
+1. Must treat consecutive Capture Segments whose metadata is equivalent for purposes of that application (i.e., it may be different in values ignored by the application such as optional values or unknown extensions) as it would a single segment.
-5. Supports all fields in the `core` namespace.
+1. Supports parsing all REQUIRED fields in the `core` namespace, and defines which `optional` fields are used by the application.
+1. Defines which extensions are supported, parses all REQUIRED fields in listed extension namespaces, and defines which `optional` fields are used.

 ## Citing SigMF